 - How can I get more contribution forms?

-You can get contribution envelopes, receipts and deposit slips online.
-You can download additional pledge/contribution forms by clicking here.
+You can get contribution tracking sheets, receipts and deposit slips right online.

 - Who sponsors me?

 Anyone can sponsor you!
-Riders can sponsor themselves or ask co-workers, friends, neighbors, local businesses and family members or pledges.
+Riders can sponsor themselves or ask co-workers, friends, neighbors, local businesses, and family members or pledges.
 Many companies sponsor their employees; be sure to ask if your company offers a matching gift program.
-For fundraising tips or for more information contact Becky Lyttle.
+For fundraising tips or for more information, contact Amanda Savage.

 - How much did the average rider raise last year?

-In 2012 the average for the Harmons Best Dam Bike Ride was $513 per rider.
+In 2014, the average fundraising total for Bike MS was $547 per rider.

 - How do I turn in donations?

-Many riders are using the online fundraising tools to raise money for the ride.
-We also provide you with a contribution envelope and receipts to use when getting pledges.
-You can send in batches of funds prior to the event by simply downloading the Deposit Slip and mailing them to the address on the slip.
-You may also turn in contributions at the event, in your contribution envelope with waiver form.
+Many riders use the online fundraising tools to raise funds.
+We also provide you with a contribution envelope and receipts to use when getting donations.
+You can send in batches of funds prior to the event by simply downloading the deposit slip and mailing to the address on the slip.
+You may also turn in contributions at the event in your contribution envelope with waiver form.

-- To whom should they make checks payable to?
+- To whom should checks be made payable?

-Please make checks payable to the National MS Society (or NMSS) and note the rider's name on the memo line.
-All contributions are tax deductible to the full extent of the law.
+Please make checks payable to the National MS Society and note the rider's name on the memo line.
+All contributions are tax-deductible to the full extent of the law.

 - What makes a team and how do I register a team?

 Teams are made up of a team captain and at least three additional riders.
-Select a team captain and team name and have them register, creating a team name during registration.
+Select a team captain and team name and have them register creating a team name during registration.
 Team members can then register by searching for the team name or captain's name.
 Make sure you get the word out about your team name and captain's name so additional riders can sign-up.
-Once the captain has registered, they will be able to create a team page which will detail your team donations-to-date and goals, include important information, have the ability to send out team correspondence and much more!
+Once the captain has registered, he/she will be able to create a team page which will detail team donations-to-date, goals, important information and will the ability to send out team correspondence.

 - How do I change my team name, team goal or team division?

 Only the team captain has the ability to change the team name.
-The team captain will need to login to their Participant Center and click the "Team Page" tab.
-On the Team Page, team captains will have the ability to update the team name and division by clicking Edit in the right corner of the gray Team Name box.
+The team captain will need to login to the participant center and click the "Team Page" tab.
+On the team page, team captains will have the ability to update the team name and division by clicking edit in the right corner of the gray team name box.

 - How can I see who is on my team?

-Login to the site using your Username and Password.
-Go to your Participant Center and click “View team roster” on the right hand side of the page.
+Login to the site using your username and password.
+Go to your participant center and click “View team roster” on the right side of the page.
 From there you can view your team roster and the amounts raised by each team member.

 - What is a team message?

-A team message is an e-mail blast Team Captains can automatically send to their whole team.
-Simply go to your Participant Center and click the "Email Team" button on the right side of the page.
+A team message is an email blast team captains can automatically send to the whole team.
+Simply go to your participant center and click the "Email Team" button on the right side of the page.
 This will allow you to make all necessary changes to your team message

 My Participant Center FAQs

-A personal page is an online promotional tool for your use, when asking your friends and family to join your team, or sponsor you by making a donation.
-Once you sign up for an event online, by default, you will have a personal page created for you.
-You have the option of personalizing this page by going to your Participant Center.
+A personal page is an online promotional tool for your use when asking friends and family to join your team or sponsor you by making a donation.
+Once you sign up for an event online, by default, a personal page is created for you.
+You have the option of personalizing this page by going to your participant center.
 You will be able to customize images, text, and the style/color layout of the page.

-Once you sign up for an event online, by default, you will have a personal page created for you.
+Once you sign up for an event online, by default, a personal page is created for you.
 A compelling personal page attracts and engages supporters.
-While you can spread the word using customized e-mail solicitations, your personal campaign page can be your own creative expression of your commitment to the cause.
+While you can spread the word using customized email solicitations, your personal campaign page can be your own creative expression of your commitment to the cause.
 Customize your page by selecting the layout and style that work best for you.
 Utilize the elements of text, photo, and status indicators to their fullest advantage.